Watersports

 A sexual focus on urine has been recorded since the dawn of sexology.

-- 1886: Richard von Krafft-Ebing catalogued urine-focused cases within his discussion of fetishistic interests in Psychopathia Sexualis, the founding catalogue of unusual sexual interests, framing them in the degeneration theory of his day.
+- 1886: Richard von Krafft-Ebing catalogued urine-focused cases within his discussion of fetishistic interests in Psychopathia Sexualis, the founding catalogue of unusual sexual interests, framing them within the degeneration theory of his day.

-- 1900s: The British sexologist Havelock Ellis (1859–1939) returned to the theme in his Studies in the Psychology of Sex (notably the Erotic Symbolism volume), and is credited with popularising the now-archaic label "undinism" (also spelled ondinism), after Undine, the water nymph of European folklore.
-Ellis disclosed his own arousal at the sight of a woman urinating, a personal note that became a famous footnote in the field's history.
+- 1906: The British sexologist Havelock Ellis (1859-1939) examined the theme in Erotic Symbolism, part of his multi-volume Studies in the Psychology of Sex.
+He is credited with the now-archaic label "undinism" (also spelled ondinism), after Undine, the water nymph of European folklore.
+Ellis disclosed his own arousal at the sight of a woman urinating, a personal note that became a famous footnote in the field's history; he returned to undinism at length in the seventh and final volume of the Studies.

 - 20th century onward: The clinical, Greek-derived names urolagnia and urophilia entered scientific usage to describe the same focus in neutral, descriptive terms, while the everyday English expressions "watersports" and "golden showers" arose in vernacular use.